On this page:

 Shane Purnell

-The James Morrison Creative Generation big band conductor
+The James Morrison Creative Generation Big Band conductor

+Shane is a senior teacher with the Department of Education and is currently the instrumental coordinator at Cleveland District State High School and multi-instrumental teacher at Cleveland State School.
+Shane has been based at Cleveland since 1994 and, in this time, he has directed the senior jazz ensemble, wind ensemble, drumline and orchestra.
+He has conducted the school's tour ensembles in the USA, Singapore, New Zealand and Europe seven times.
 Shane is a freelance professional trumpeter and has been a multi-instrumentalist and arranger with the Peppers Pep Band, All Brassed Up, Alan Brown Big Band, Queensland Pops Orchestra and Brisbane Jazz Orchestra.
-He has backed musicians including James Morrison AM, Rhonda Burchmore OAM, Mirusia Louwerse and Monica Trapaga, and played in professional shows including The Rat Pack Show from Vegas, Beatles Classical Mystery Tour, Neil Diamond Hot August Nights, Ben Portsmouth’s Queensland tour and the Elvis Lives Spectacular.
+He has backed musicians including James Morrison AM, Rhonda Burchmore OAM, Mirusia Louwerse, Monica Trapaga and played in professional shows including The Rat Pack Show from Vegas, Beatles Classical Mystery Tour, Neil Diamond Hot August Nights, Ben Portsmouth's Queensland tour and the Elvis Lives Spectacular.
+Recently he was a musician extra for Baz Luhrmann's Elvis biopic.
+He has worked as a clinician and an adjudicator in Australia, New Zealand and Indonesia.
+Shane has also been a director for the MOST big band and co-conductor for the CGEN symphony orchestra.

 Matt Cocking